Adele McGarry-Watson State Registered Art Psychotherapist/Outdoor Therapy

 I became professionally accredited in 1995 and have a depth of experience in working with adults, young people and children.

-I have a Post-Graduate Diploma in Art Psychotherapy, I am registered with The British Association of Art Therapists, BAAT No 20690 and with The Health and Care Professions Council, HCPC No AS01164.
+I hold a Post-Graduate Diploma in Art Psychotherapy, I am registered with The British Association of Art Therapists, BAAT No 20690 and with The Health and Care Professions Council, HCPC No AS01164.

 Registered / Accredited